sayo-hs/heftia/README.md

 Heftia is a higher-order effects version of Freer.

 This library provides "[continuation-based semantics](https://github.com/lexi-lambda/eff/blob/master/notes/semantics-zoo.md)" for higher-order effects, the same as [lexi-lambda's eff](https://github.com/lexi-lambda/eff).
-Instead of using the `IO` monad to implement delimited continuations for effects, this library uses `Freer` monad.
+Instead of using the `IO` monad to implement delimited continuations for effects, Heftia internally uses `Freer` monad.

 The paper
 * Casper Bach Poulsen and Cas van der Rest.
 2023.
 Hefty Algebras: Modular